 To begin our amazing experience we depart Dublin and make our way to the West of Ireland and tour beautiful Connemara.
 On our way across the midlands of Ireland, we take a comfort stop for refreshments before arriving in the enchanting village of Cong.
 Famed by John Wayne and Maureen O'Hara in the film Quiet Man, the village is home to Ashford castle, a regular haunt of the rich and famous and a wedding venue for a host of international stars.
 We have time to visit Cong Abbey before continuing our journey through the wilderness of Connemara.
 We enjoy the unique landscape, beautiful lakes, valleys and mountain scenery.
 Gaelic speaking, this area still maintains many of Ireland's traditional ways, however it was deserted during the dreadful famine times of 1845. to 1851.
 We arrive in Galway mid afternoon to ensure that we get the most out of this cultural city.
 We have time to explore the Spanish Arch and ramble around colorful shop street with its many street performers, seafood eateries, and quaint Irish bars with wonderful musicians.
 A great night of real Irish entertainment is always a highlight of Ireland's traditional music capital.

 After a great night in Galway, we set off through parts of Connemara to the Museum of Country Life.
 Here we are introduced to the Irish way of life that has existed in this rugged and beautiful part of country since 1800s.
 Our lunch stop today shall be Ireland's premier surf venue and beach at Strandhill, County Sligo.
 We watch some of Ireland's finest breakers roll against our Atlantic shores before heading off through the poetic heartland of Ireland, W.B.
 Yeat's country.
 We visit his final resting place in Drumcliff Abbey, and admire the beautiful Benbulben referenced in many of his poems.
-Our final stop of the day is a blast from the past, at the portal tomb of Creevykeel dating back to the pagan years in Ireland that gives us an insight to our earliest inhabitants from the stone age and their rituals and burial ceremonies.
-Our overnight tonight is in the 2013 European city of culture, the most historic city of Derry.
+Our overnight this evening is the town of Letterkenny, Co.
+Donegal's most populous town.